kyriakosgeorgiades/Store/README.md

 }
 ```

-2. To complete the migration switch the ServerName to "localhost" for the application to connect to the database.
+2. To complete the migration start the containers which we be auto promt or use ```docker-compose up --build``` switch the ServerName to "localhost" for the application to connect to the database.
 To update the database run you need to switch the startup project to "Store" and then run
 ```bash
 Update-Database
 ```

 A seeder is applied to the database each time the docker starts up for the sake of having ready-to-use data for demo and faster development.

 3. After is completed switch back the server to "db" and switch the startup project to docker-compose to run the API with the database.
-Docker Desktop that you have previously installed will prompt a message to start up:
 ```json
 {
   "ConnectionStrings": {